Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-Many respondents feel card payments are easier than UPI, especially for structured and high-value transactions.
+Many respondents (55%) agree or strongly agree that card payments are easier than UPI, especially for structured and high-value transactions.
+Only 27.5% disagree, suggesting cards maintain a perceived ease-of-use advantage for some users.

 ---